 TERM FACILITY AGREEMENT

-TERM FACILITY AGREEMENT (this “Agreement”), dated as of , 1999 among Wilmington Trust Company, not in its individual capacity, but solely as Owner Trustee of Owner Trust, a Delaware Business trust, whose principal place of business is at Rodney Square North Market Street, Wilmington, Delaware 19870-0001 (the “Trust”), each of the lenders that is a signatory hereto or which, pursuant to Section 23.2, shall become a “Lender” hereunder (individually a “Lender” and, collectively, the “Lenders”), CANADIAN IMPERIAL BANK OF COMMERCE, as agent for the Lenders (in such capacity, together with its successors and assigns in such capacity, the “Agent”) and CIBC WORLD MARKETS CORP., as arranger (the “Arranger”).
+TERM FACILITY AGREEMENT (this “Agreement”), dated as of [ ] December 17, 1999 among Wilmington Trust Company, not in its individual capacity, but solely as Owner Trustee of G-Future Interest J.M.
+Owner Trust, a Delaware Business trust, whose principal place of business is at Rodney Square North Market Street, Wilmington, Delaware 19870-0001 (the “Trust”), each of the lenders that is a signatory hereto or which, pursuant to Section 23.2, shall become a “Lender” hereunder (individually a “Lender” and, collectively, the “Lenders”), CANADIAN IMPERIAL BANK OF COMMERCE, as agent for the Lenders (in such capacity, together with its successors and assigns in such capacity, the “Agent”) and as Documentation Agent, FIRST UNION NATIONAL BANK, as syndication agent (in such capacity, the “Syndication Agent”) and ABN AMRO BANK N.V. and NATIONAL AUSTRALIA BANK LIMITED (ACN004044937), as co-agents for the Lenders (in such capacity, together with FIRST UNION NATIONAL BANK , in its capacity as co-agent, and their respective successors and assigns in such capacity, the “Co-Agents”) and CIBC WORLD MARKETS CORP., as arranger (the “Arranger”).

 RECITALS